mikejac/node-red-contrib-google-smarthome/README.md

                same port as Node-RED.
 If you are using Node-RED's built-in HTTPS encryption or have a httpAdminRoot set, you need to set a port.
 Don't create a forwarding rule for this port!

-**Advanced Settings**

-  `Token Duration`: The duration of the authorization token used by Google SmartHome to identify itself to the Node-RED
-                    SmartHome plugin.
-Default is 60 minutes.

-  `Report Interval (m)`: Time in minutes between sending report updates to Google (default is 60 minutes).

-  `Request sync delay (s)`: Delay in seconds, for requesting devices sync after a deployment.
-0 or empty for disable
-                            (default is 0).

-  `Set state delay (s)`: Delay, in seconds, for sending the set_state message after state changes, 0 or empty to disable
-                         (default value 0).

 ---
 ## Sending spoken notifications